CAPA: Continuous-Aperture Arrays for Revolutionizing 6G Wireless Communications: Practical Hardware Designs of CAPAs

 Metasurface-based leaky-wave antennas (MLWAs) are a novel type of leaky-wave antennas (LWAs) that achieve amplitude and phase control of the current through an additional metasurface layer.
 As illustrated in {\figurename} {\ref{n0}}, an MLWA consists of an LWA with multiple RF feeds and a metasurface coating layer.

 The RF chain serves as a surface wave launcher for the LWA.
 When excited by the feed, a traveling wave propagates along the interface and decays exponentially into the surrounding medium.
 The traveling wave creates a continuous current distribution across the aperture, which radiates outward through the metasurface layer to free space.
-The metasurface layer, composed of resonant and scattering metamaterials, can be programmed to modulate the amplitude and phase of the wave at each point across the aperture, transforming it into the desired radiation pattern.
+The metasurface layer, composed of resonant and scattering metamaterials, can be programmed to modulate the amplitude and phase of the wave at each point across the aperture.
 As a result, a modulated continuous current distribution is formed over the metasurface to achieve the desired radiation characteristics.

 Common control methods for metamaterials include lumped elements like PIN diodes, varactors, liquid crystals, and graphene.
 These MLWA designs are fabricated using flat-panel display technologies with tunable dielectric layers.
 Pivotal Commware \cite{black2017holographic} and Kymeta Corporation \cite{sazegar2022full} have recently commercialized these designs using lumped elements and liquid crystals, respectively.